Settings Menu

 UTM/USNG in NAD27 grid lines as seen on the web.

-Update URL on Map Move
+Update URL on Map Move (web only)

 This setting is only available on the web on an unsaved map.
 Selecting this option displays additional information in the map URL such as the coordinates for the center of the map, zoom level and base layers and overlays selected.
 Changes to any of these will be reflected and displayed in the map URL.